 Be careful with questions

 Completing an evaluation form itself requires effort from respondents.
-Your job here is not just ask whatever you need but also keep it as light and easy as possible.
-If respondents have to rack their brains trying to understand your questions, it would significantly affect their disposition during a form completion.
+Your job here is not just to ask whatever you need but also to keep it as light and easy as possible.
+If respondents have to rack their brains trying to understand your questions, it would significantly affect their disposition during form completion.

 Do not overcomplicate your language.
 Not only sentences, but language itself should be simple and clear as well, which means less jargon or formal terms.
-Even if your attendees belong to the same line of business, it does not mean that they know all the professional slang common for this field.
+Even if your attendees belong to the same line of business, it does not mean that they know all the professional slang common in this field.
 And too formal language will make the tone of your questionnaire unnecessarily dry and boring, while you probably would like to maintain a friendly atmosphere.

 For personal data, you can explain how it's protected and why you need it.
 And if this information can affect a person's position in their current workplace, emphasize that it's only for your research.

-Ideal survey length would be 5 minutes or less.
-People would certainly appreciate it and be more generous with answers if they don’t have to spend much time answering your questions.
+The ideal survey length would be 5 minutes or less.
+People would certainly appreciate it and be more generous with answers if they don't have to spend much time answering your questions.

 Including different question types in your evaluation form will help avoid such problems preventing respondents from becoming bored or frustrated.

 Ask in your attendees’ language.
 Speaking in the native language of your audience has obvious advantages both for you and your attendees.
 It significantly raises the chances to convey your questions right.
-It also gives your attendees more confidence in answering these questions and allow them to clearly express their thoughts.
+It also gives your attendees more confidence in answering these questions and allows them to clearly express their thoughts.

-Sometimes, forgetting a small detail might cause serious damage to final results.
+Sometimes, forgetting a small detail might cause serious damage to the final results.
 You have carefully designed your questions and structured them well, but have you looked into form settings?

 Do you want to allow answer editing after the form has been submitted?
 Have you turned off form resubmission?
 Which email address will be used to send an evaluation request?
 These options are usually present in survey tools.